top of page

 https://www.abc.net.au/news/2025-11-02/qld-police-say-workers-comp-scheme-adds-psychological-distress/105943362?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-QUEENSLAND POLICE DEPUTY COMMISSIONER SHANE CHELEPY ANNOUNCES RETIREMENT - 2025 QLD
+QUEENSLAND POLICE DEPUTY COMMISSIONER SHANE CHELEPY ANNOUNCES RETIREMENT - 2025 QUEENSLAND

 Queensland Police Deputy Commissioner Shane Chelepy has announced his retirement after 40 years in the service.
 During his time, he worked in multiple high-profile frontline roles, including in disaster management and response during pandemics and weather events.